Stochastic Graph Neural Networks: Introduction

-We propose the stochastic graph neural network (SGNN) model to account for random link losses during training.
+Specifically, we propose the stochastic graph neural network (SGNN) model to account for random link losses during training.
 The SGNN incorporates the random graph realizations into the architecture and makes each node rely on its neighbors with uncertainty.
-This neighborhood uncertainty makes the learned parameters robust to topological fluctuations; hence, it endows the SGNN with the ability to transfer more robustly its learning function to topologies affected by link perturbations.
-To characterize the \emph{robust transference}, we analyze \emph{theoretically} the SGNN variance output and highlight the role played by the different actors such as the filter Lipschitz properties, the link loss probability, and the architecture width and depth.
-More in detail, our three main contributions are as follows.
+This neighborhood uncertainty makes the learned parameters robust to topological fluctuations encountered during testing; hence, it endows the SGNN with the ability to transfer more robustly to scenarios where the graph topology is perturbed randomly.
+To characterize this \emph{robust transference}, we analyze \emph{theoretically} the variance of the SGNN output and highlight the role played by the different actors such as the filter properties, the link sampling probability, and the architecture width and depth.
+More in detail, our three main contributions are:

 \begin{enumerate}[(i)]